 Back home in Thailand, Tor coaches many young riders to compete in International and local competitions.
 Tor has obtained various Certificates and graduated the FEI Official Courses in Judging and Coaching.
 Tor used to work as FEI 2* Dressage Judge and FEI 2* Technical Delegate in Eventing for extensive years.
 The notable events include working in Eventing competitions i.e. Adelaide CCI 4* in 2010 (TD for 2*), Bromont CCI/CIC 3* in 2012 (Assisted TD), the 2011 South East Asian Games in Indonesia, as well as judging at various National Dressage shows in Korea, Malaysia and Indonesia.

 After cultivating years of experiences in training and coaching, Tor moved on to run the local club for few years before established his very own riding facility House of Horse Riding Club in the heart of Bangkok in June 2015.
-The club is specialised in teaching riding fundamental to younger generation and preparing them for the athletic programme.
+The club is specialised in teaching the riding fundamental to younger generation and preparing them for the athletic programme.
 Apart from coaching, Tor owns the social media site for equestrian community called HorseMove Thailand, which is well known among Asia and Southeast Asia region as well as in Europe.
-The company focuses on the Public Relations services specifically in Equestrian sports, and also provides Videography and Photography Services, Software/Website Solutions & Digital Media for Equestrian-related industry.
+The company focuses on the Public Relations and Event Management services specifically in Equestrian sports, and also provides Videography and Photography Services, Software & Website Solutions and Digital Media for Equestrian-related industry.